-The Company has a Single class of Equity Shares.
-Accordingly all Equity Shares rank equally with regard to dividend's and share in the Company's residual assets.
-The Equity shares are entitled to receive dividend as declared time to time subject to payment of dividend to preference shareholders.
-The voting rights of a Equity shareholder on a poll)not on Show of hands) are in proportion to its share of the paid-up Equity capital of the Company.
-Voting rights can not be exercised in respect of shares on which any call or any sums payable have not been paid.
+The Company has two class of equity shares as 'A' class and 'B' class.
+'A' class shares means equity shares of Rs.
+10 each having all rights as to the Dividend and voting.
+'B' Class shares means equity shares of Rs.
+10 each having no rights to the dividend and voting.
+'A' Class equity shares are entitled to receive dividend as declared from time to time subject to payment of dividend to preference shareholders.
+The voting rights of 'A' class equity shareholder on a poll (not on show of hands) are in proportion to its share of the paid-up equity capital of the Company.
+Voting rights of 'A' class cannot be exercised in respect of shares on which any call or other sums presently payable have not been paid.

-Failure to pay any amount called up on shares may lead to forfeiture of shares.
+Failure to pay any amount called up on shares may lead to forfeiture of the shares.

-On winding up of the Company, the holders of Equity Shares will be entitled to receive the residue assets of the Company, remaining after distribution of all preferential amount in proportion to the Equity share held.
+On winding up of the Company, the holders of both 'A' class and 'B' class equity shares will be entitled to receive the residual assets of the Company, remaining after distribution of all preferential amounts in proportion to the number of equity shares held.